GuillemIscla/TruthFinder/README.md

     val translation1A:Translation[String, GrammarObject] =
       scriptToTranslateA.flatMap(EnglishTranslator.translate)

-    //Will be translated, and translation2A will result in Translated(Person(Guillem)) val translation2A:Translation[String, GrammarObject] =
+    //Will be translated, and translation2A will result in Translated(Person("Guillem")) val translation2A:Translation[String, GrammarObject] =
       translation1A.flatMap(FrenchTranslator.translate)